 Lots of accomplished single people I know tell me they haven’t been out on a date in two or three years.
 Even though there are a lot of obstacles to dating, it is still possible to meet someone and fall in love.
-It just takes more work than it used to back in the days when Internet and dating apps were not available and people were not that picky.
+It just takes more work than it used to back in the days when the Internet and dating apps were not available and people were not that picky.
 Here are five reasons why your love life is non-existent.

 You use the wrong strategy

-If you’ve been trying to find The One on Tinder or other online dating apps unsuccessfully, don’t let your self esteem be affected by that.
+If you’ve been trying to find The One on Tinder or other online dating apps unsuccessfully, don’t let your self-esteem be affected by that.
 There are literally millions of people who are single.
 Just because they didn’t swipe right doesn’t mean you aren’t a great person.
 It could be that you happen to have a bad picture or a picture of you with six other people and they cannot figure out who you are.
-Spend some time on creating your profile.
+Spend some time creating your profile.
 Use short words and then add one word that will arouse curiosity.
 Girls usually look at the profile and guys should too so they can connect with a person.
-No gym mirror selfies please.
+No gym mirror selfies, please.
 Make sure you look happy and cheerful.
-Also, post a picture that is not too far away and don’t wear sunglasses so your potential matches can properly see your face.
+Also, post a picture that is not too far away, and don’t wear sunglasses so your potential matches can properly see your face.

 You are not proactive